TheQuerySmith/engage-coach/README.md

 - [ ] Update email doesn't update auth.users table
 - [ ] Need to create user_checklist row when user is created
 - [ ] More efficient subcomponents? (e.g., redirect within fetch-next-steps.tsx)
+- [ ] middleware.ts should redirect to signin if not logged in (not just profile)

 ### Profile Schema